Helping you balance your Work and your Life

-To pre-register a member for this "C" school, email a Short Term Training Request (STTR) to Ms. Yvette Lillge (regional HPM).
-Member must meet UHPC qualifications listed in COMDTINST M6200.1A in order to attend training and serve as an HPC for the unit.
+To pre-register a member for this school, email a Short Term Training Request (STTR) to Ms. Yvette Lillge (Regional HPM).
+Member must meet UHPC qualifications listed in COMDTINST M6200.1B in order to attend training and serve as an HPC for the unit.

 Health Promotion Program Responsibilities:

 The Regional Health Promotion Manager (HPM) is attached to Health, Safety, & Work-Life Field Office in Boston.
 Your HPM shall provide guidance to commands, training to Unit Health Promotion Coordinators (UHPC's) and provide health promotion services to Coast Guard beneficiaries within the First District.
 She is your subject matter expert regarding health and wellness in the Coast Guard.

 Services from the HPM include:

 -Support the development of UHPC's with ongoing mentoring, training and resources.

 -Assist commands with environmental assessments to determine their health promotion programming needs.

 - Coordinate or conduct lifestyle/fitness assessments (i.e., Personal Wellness Profile (PWP)). *If your unit would like to complete the PWP program contact your UHPC or regional HPM.

 - Manage and train Unit Health Promotion Coordinators.